Five Ways to Make Natural Compost for Your Plants

 2. Apple cider vinegar compost

 The acetic acid in apple cider vinegar can help fertilize plants that grow in acidic soils.
-The absorption of its nutrients helps keep plants in good condition and keeps the leaves from looking burned.
+The absorption of its nutrients helps keep plants in good condition and stops the leaves from looking burned.

-- Repeat its application at least once a month.
+- Repeat at least once a month.